CarlosDebtBurner/RedeemingProtocol/whitepaper_draft.md

-title: "The Redeeming Sovereign Model"
+Title: "The Redeeming Sovereign Model"
 subtitle: "A Sovereign Digital Currency for Economic Restoration and Human Dignity"
 author: Carlos J. Pérez
 date: June 2025
 version: 1.0

-“To redeem a broken economy, we must first redeem the purpose of money itself.”*
+“To redeem a broken economy, we must first redeem the purpose of money itself.”
->— Carlos J. Pérez
+— Carlos Javier Pérez

-## 1. Introduction
+1. Introduction

 In a world where inequality deepens and trust in traditional monetary systems erodes, a new model is urgently needed—one that restores dignity, promotes long-term economic balance, and puts power back into the hands of the people.